idia640/presentations/week05/PITCHME.md

 Priming works best when in the same modality.

-Priming affects semantic networks: for example, dog primes cat in an associate task.
+Priming affects semantic networks: for example, dog primes cat in an association task.
 Dog primes wolf in a semantic task.

 Affects:
 - identification